Best Whole House Water Filter Melbourne 2026: What to Look For

 Best For

-Full spectrum: sediment, chlorine, chloramine, heavy metals, VOCs, fine particulates to 0.5µm
+Sediment, chlorine, chloramine, heavy metals, VOCs to 0.5µm

-The critical advantage of a 3-stage system is the dedicated third stage.
-That final 0.5 micron composite carbon block handles the contaminants that the first two stages can’t particularly chloramine and heavy metals.
-For a detailed breakdown of what each stage removes, see our guide: What Does a Whole House Water Filter Remove?
+The critical advantage of a 3-stage system is the dedicated third stage: a 0.5-micron composite carbon block that handles what the first two can’t – particularly chloramine and heavy metals

-The micron rating tells you the smallest particle size a filter can catch.
-To put it in perspective: a human hair is about 75 microns wide.
-Melbourne mains water can contain particles, rust flakes, and sediment far smaller than that.
+The micron rating is the smallest particle a filter can catch.
+A human hair is about 75 microns; Melbourne mains water carries particles far smaller.

 Micron Rating